Dorsa-Arezooji/Forex-Flask/README.md

 **terminal**

-Since the DELETE and PUT methods aren't supported in html, you can use your terminal to execute the following commands.
+Since the DELETE and PUT methods aren't supported in html, you can use your terminal to execute the following commands:

 * delete entry:
 ```